 - It can be translated into real-time, second-by-second basis data

 At the backend, the data received is automatically analyzed through state-of-the-art algorithms and the emotional impact reports are generated within an interactive dashboard – allowing you to see results on a second-by-second basis via a biometric traceline.

 - It offers the bigger picture

-This large data sets can then be analysed to reveal patterns, trends and associations relating to human behaviour allowing clients to uncover areas of optimisation at a micro level– so in F1’s case as well as looking at peaks and dips in engagement across the race they could also explore what unique camera angles are most engaging, what type of commentary has a positive impact, how & when team radio can be best utilised and the decay effect of using replays.
-These learning can be used to ensure future broadcasting formats are tailored to trulydeliver on what grab and hold the attention of viewer over the course of the race.
+This large data sets can then be analysed to reveal patterns, trends and associations relating to human behaviour allowing clients to uncover areas of optimisation at a micro level– so in F1’s case as well as looking at peaks and dips in engagement across the race, they could also explore what unique camera angles are most engaging, what type of commentary has a positive impact, how & when team radio can be best utilised and the decay effect of using replays.
+These learnings can be used to ensure future broadcasting formats are tailored to truly deliver on what grabs and holds the attention of viewer over the course of the race.

 - It removes the presence of post-rationalism

 Using biometrics in market research allows researchers to capture and track the implicit emotional journeys that we all go on, whenever we consume media.
 People often fail to adequately articulate how they feel easily and therefore asking them will often result in rational responses.
 The best way to understand people’s emotional response to something is to capture it passively, in-the-moment, and remove the possibility for bias and a reliance on post-rationalism.